Quality since 1922

 WHAT DAMAGE DOES NOISE DO TO EARS?

-This is a widespread problem: a study by the Federal Environment Agency in Germany found that 12.8 percent of children aged 8 to 14 have a hearing loss of more than 20 decibels (dB) in at least one ear and for at least one sound.
+This is a widespread problem: a study by the Federal Environment Agency in Germany found that 12.8% of children aged 8 to 14 have a hearing loss of more than 20 decibels (dB) in at least one ear and for at least one sound.
 This applies to medium and high tones, the frequency range in which noise-induced hearing damage is most prevalent.
 (Federal Environment Agency (Umweltbundesamt): KUS 2003/06)

 HOW MUCH NOISE CAN CHILDREN TOLERATE?

-Noises as low as 60dB, such as those emitted when vacuuming or by conversations in the vicinity, lead to acute concentration problems and to stress if we are exposed to them permanently.
-The stress often manifests itself in poor sleep and a vulnerable immune system.
-Noise can make us sick more often.
+Noises as low as 60dB, such as those emitted when vacuuming or by conversations in the vicinity, lead to acute concentration problems and stress if we are exposed to them constantly.
+The stress often manifests itself in poor sleep and a weakened immune system.
+In other words, noise can make us sick more often.
 Noise above 80dB, such as that emitted at public festivals or by passing trains, immediately stresses the body.
 It becomes painful in the 120dB range, the jackhammer is only just below that - sometimes these values are exceeded at concerts near loudspeakers.
+While noises up to 120dB only develop their destructive effect in the long term, a single noise above 135dB can permanently and irreparably damage hearing.
+A so-called "blast trauma" can lead to permanent deafness, beeping, hissing, whistling or even the loss of part of the hearing ability.
+A toy gun that children have carelessly ignited near their ear, an exploding New Year's Eve firecracker, and even a slap directly to the ear are typical triggers for such bang traumas.

 HOW CAN I EFFECTIVELY PROTECT MY CHILD'S HEARING?